TTB Regulated Industries

 Custom applications will be unavailable while we perform system maintenance.
 You will be unable to connect to the listed custom applications during the maintenance window and will receive errors if you attempt to connect.
 Please exit the custom applications ahead of the maintenance window to avoid any loss of work.

-This week we remind industry of upcoming changes to TTB incoming and outgoing payments.
+This week we remind breweries of our tax simplification pilot.
 Read this week’s edition for more news, trending topics, and upcoming outreach activities.

 Regulations and Guidance